laminas/laminas-eventmanager/doc/book/lazy-listeners/lazy-listener-aggregate.md

 # LazyListenerAggregate

-`Zend\EventManager\LazyListenerAggregate` exists to facilitate attaching a number of listeners as lazy listeners.
+`Laminas\EventManager\LazyListenerAggregate` exists to facilitate attaching a number of listeners as lazy listeners.

 ## Usage